sdesabbata/r-for-geographic-data-science/docs/100-Introduction.md

 Any operation that can be executed using a computer is called an **algorithm**.
 To be more precise, @cutland_1980 defined an algorithm as *"a mechanical rule, or automatic method, or program for performing some mathematical operation"* (Cutland, 1980, p.
 7) [@cutland_1980].

-The instructions you get to mount your Ikea furniture can be thought as an algorithm, an effective procedure to perform the operation of mounting your furniture, and you are playing the part of the computer executing the algorithm.
+The instructions you get to mount your Ikea furniture can be thought of as an algorithm, an effective procedure to perform the operation of mounting your furniture.
+You are playing the part of the computer executing the algorithm.

 A **program** is a set of instructions implementing an abstract algorithm into a specific language -- let that be R, Python, or any other language.
-In their definitions, algorithms (and thus the programs that implement them) can use variables and functions.
-Programs that are interpreted rather than compiles, as it is the case of `R`, are also referred to as **scripts**.
+In their definition, algorithms (and thus the programs that implement them) can use variables and functions.
+As is the case for `R`, programs that are interpreted rather than compiled are also referred to as **scripts**.

 ### Functions

 You can think of a **function** as a processing unit that, having received some values as input, performs a specific task and can return a value as output.
 Some simple algorithms can be coded as programs made of only one function that performs the whole task.
-More complex algorithms might require multiple functions, each one designed to complete a sub-task, that combined perform the entire task.
+More complex algorithms might require multiple functions, each designed to complete a sub-task, which combined perform the entire task.

-Functions can be **invoked** by specifying the **function name** along with the **arguments** (input values) between simple brackets.
-Each argument corresponds to a **parameter** (i.e., an internal variable used within the function to run the operation, as we will see this in more detail later on in this book).
-Programming languages provide pre-defined functions that implement common algorithms (e.g., to find the square root of a number or to calculate a linear regression).
-For instance, `sqrt` is the pre-defined function in `R` that performs the operation of computing the square root of a number.
-As such, the instruction `sqrt(2)` is telling the `R` interpreter to run the function that calculates the square root using `2` as the input value.
+You can **invoke** a function by specifying the **function name** along with the **arguments** (input values) between simple brackets.
+Each argument corresponds to a **parameter** (i.e., an internal variable used within the function to run the operation, as we will see in more detail later in this book).
+Programming languages provide pre-defined functions that implement common algorithms (e.g., finding the square root of a number or calculating a linear regression).

+For instance, `sqrt` is the pre-defined function in `R` that computes the square root of a number.
+The instruction `sqrt(2)` tells the `R` interpreter to run the function that calculates the square root using `2` as the input value.
 The function will return `1.414214`, the square root of `2`, as the output.

 ```r